RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 will just receive one event at a time in the form of a call to an overriden event-handler function to which they can respond immediately.
 For the audio processing, they will receive event-free (sub) blocks, through which they can iterate in a simple loop of *pure* DSP code.
 We have separated the two concerns of event processing and signal processing on the framework level.
-Client code will not have to think about this mess ever again.
+Client code will never have to think about all this mess ever again.

-The calling of virtual functions for one event at a time may incurr a runtime overhead - especially for buffers that have a lot of events.
+The calling of virtual functions for one event at a time may incur a runtime overhead - especially for buffers that have a lot of events.
 I struck a trade-off here: I may have left some performance optimization on the table and bought convenience in return.
-If you really care about performance, you *can* still override the lower level `process` function and (re)write the interleaving code there yourself and thereby get rid of the overhead.
-But you don't have to.
+If you really care about sqeezing out every possible bit of performance, you *can* still override the lower level `process` function and (re)write the interleaving code there yourself and thereby get rid of the overhead.
+But you don't have to do that just to get a correctly working plugin.
 If events are sparse, which they usually are, the cost/benefit calculation seems to justify the decision.